d0sboots/EnchantmentRevealer/README.md

 - The "+X more" values become exact.
 - The tooltip changes to show the enchantment effects in white, without percentages (since they're all guaranteed now.)

+### V1.2 Feature: Working without a seed hint
+Normally, the server sends enough information in a single test-enchant to quickly rule out most possibilities.
+However, some custom Minecraft servers mask some of this information, which makes the mod's job much harder.
+You will know you are in this situation if, after seeming to narrow in on the seed, the text changes to "Calculating...
+0%" and starts counting up very slowly.
+This means the mod has detected that using the seed isn't working, so it's doing an exhaustive search of all possibilities, by replaying the objects you've already test-enchanted.

+If this happens, you can go do something else for a while - the process will takes several minutes (at minimum).
+Leaving the enchanting altar (or even destroying it) won't lose your progress, although logging out will.
+You may need to try a slightly wider variety of items to pinpoint an exact seed, although usually the combo of "book, pants, boots, helmet, chest, sword, bow" is enough.
+(Another possibility if this happens is that the mod has a bug, or the server is using different mechanics for enchanting than the client is aware of.
+You'll know the difference because after the long calculation, you'll get an error message.)

+If you are on a server that does this, doing your test enchanting with only 6-8 active bookshelves instead of the full 15 (see
+[Enchantment mechanics](https://minecraft.gamepedia.com/Tutorials/Enchantment_mechanics#Bookshelf_placement)) and using a book as the first test object will generally get through the initial number-crunch the fastest.

 ## How it works
 Internally, Minecraft uses a [pseudorandom number generator](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) (RNG for short) to determine which enchantments will be applied to an item.
 The state of this RNG is completely determined by a single 32-bit number,